nats-io/latency-tests/terraform/README.md

 ## Test Setup

-**First time usage**:  The first time you are running these scripts you will want to run the `terraform init` command from the provider's directory.
+**First time usage**:  The first time you are running these scripts you will need to run the `terraform init` command from the provider's directory.
+It is recommended to run `terraform init` every time before running `terraform apply`.

 Supported cloud providers include: